WebReflection/echomd/README.md

   * this is the last bullet
 And this is some text.
 ```
 Bear in mind, nested lists and all possible complicated and uncommon Web related scenarios are not supported.
-Keep It Simple (and handy) is the root of this project.
+Keep It Simple (and handy) is the root idea of this project.

 #### Quotes
 It is possible to quote some text simply starting a line with `> `.